Reykjanes peninsula

 Flexible cancellation

-A tour to Reykjanes peninsula can be organized, depending on your available time, and preferences.
-The tour may take from 5 hours to 9 hours.
-If you want for example to include and experience the Blue lagoon in the agenda, then we need the whole day.
-To include the Blue Lagoon then please click here
+A tour from Reykjavik to Reykjanes peninsula can be organized, depending on your available time, and preferences.
+This private half day tour may take from 4-5 hours.
+If you prefer a full day tour (8-9 hours) with an option to include other activates such as experience the Blue lagoon in the itinerary, then click here.
+If you on the other hand only like to visit the Blue Lagoon then please see other options and click here

-It can be said that the Peninsula is one of the most underrated places in Iceland.
-Since November 2015, this area is known as UNESCO Global Geopark being 829 km2
+The Peninsula is perhaps one of the most underrated places in Iceland.
+Recognized as UNESCO Global Geopark since 2015, this 829 km2 area is a testament to the earth's raw power.

 By the sea, there are many places with amazing rock formation astonishing cliffs, most of them dark grey.
 Additionally, you may see some colonies of sea birds, black sand, and beaches.

-The high temperature geothermal energy resources is harvested in the peninsula both by producing electricity around 184 MW and for district heating of all houses on the peninsula.
+In this area, we harness the high-temperature geothermal resources for electricity production (around 184 MW) and district heating for all the houses on the Reykjanes Peninsula.
 Interesting development which started in the eighties utilizing the renewable and environment friendly energy.

 Tour location shown on a map